ozydingo/abigstick/_posts/2022-11-11-mock-record.markdown

 Now I have a real fake ActiveRecord model that uses the real test database, allowing me to write my specs to ensure that I was in fact storing encrypted data transparently to users of any class, and I could test this using a class that wasn't tied to any application concern.

-When it comes time to extract this into a gem, well, I won't, beucase Rails 7 already has that covered.
+When it comes time to extract this into a gem, well, I won't, because Rails 7 already has that covered.

 ## Postscript: testing the testing utility

-What's nice about writing a test helper is that testing the test helper can be done in a file that's actually colocated with the helper itself.
+What's nice about writing a test helper is that testing the test helper can be done in a file that's actually collocated with the helper itself.
 I can test a few sanity-checking behaviors, such as the ability to query my fake model (example above)

 ```rb
   it "queries like any ActiveRecord model" do